 - How realistic is his vision?
 Are there any potential barriers to achieving this?

-Education and religion are often in the news extensively at the moment and we would encourage you to engage with these debates, for example, regarding the reopening of schools, the cancelling of exams and the current troubles in Israel and Palestine.
+Education is in the news extensively at the moment and we would encourage you to engage with these debates.
+Issues such as strikes, exams and testing, or pupil wellbeing.
 When you watch politicians and journalists discussing education ask yourself the following questions:

 - What is their main argument?